circuitnederland/registrationform/cyclos_configuration/scripts/emandates/README.md

 During the test phase we will use a separate Product so we can give the eMandates functionality to a selected number of users.
 Later on, we will move the permissions to a Product that is active for all users.

+- In 'My profile fields' set the field 'Incassomachtiging vergrendeling' to Enabled.
 - In 'Custom operations' enable and allow the eMandate ('Incassomachtiging') operation to 'Run self'.
+- In 'Custom operations' enable the eMandate manager ('Incassomachtiging Beheer') operation.

 ## Administrator

 Change permissions in the Group 'Administrateurs C3-Nederland (Netwerk)':

 - [System] 'System records': remove the Create, Edit and Remove permissions for the eMandate system record.
 Admins should only be allowed to see this record, not change it.
+- [User management] 'Profile fields of other users': set the new 'Incassomachtiging vergrendeling' field to Visible.
 - [User management] 'Add / remove individual products': Add the new temporary Product.

+Change permissions in the Group 'Administrateurs - Financieel':

+- [User management] 'Run custom operations over users': add 'Incassomachtiging Beheer'.